dany27227/tweepyFollowsToolset/README.md

-Simple tools to download following lists, store and analyse them.
+Simple tools to download following lists, store and analyze them.

-Create usr and ids folder at root.
+Create 'usr' and 'ids' folder at root.